okgourmet.com Home of Steve's Restaurant Reviews

 Eggplant casserole served as a special

 My enjoyment of eggplant dishes is largely determined by the texture of the vegetable, and I found this one to be tender and very good.
-The tomato and spices, though, made it one of the best I can remember.
-The eggplant casserole is made with beef (chuck), giving it an improved flavor in my opinion (but since it is pre-prepared I don't think they can omit the meat to make it vegetarian).
+The tomato and spices, though, made it one of the best I can remember (and the same tomato sauce is used in the green bean casserole).
+The beef (chuck) is very tender, and I would say all of Nunu's beef dishes are quite good.

 Meat and cheese pies